 - When chopping the nuts, don't make them too fine or it won't be easy to eat.

-- Store this easy granola recipe in an airtight container for best results.
+- Store it in an airtight container for best results.

 - Always use fresh ingredients, so it tastes the best.

-- If giving the homemade nutty granola as a gift don't make it more than a week in advance, so the person who receives it has time to eat it before it loses flavor.
+- If giving it as a gift, don't make it more than a week in advance, so the person who receives it has time to eat it before it loses flavor.

-Yes, you can absolutely still make this homemade nutty granola even if you are allergic to peanuts.
-Simply omit the peanuts and substitute them for any of your favorite nuts.
-Also replace the peanut oil for vegetable oil.
+- If you are allergic to peanuts, simply omit the peanuts and substitute them for any of your favorite nuts.
+Also, substitute the peanut oil for vegetable oil.

-Yes, if you don't have maple syrup or you don't like maple syrup, feel free to substitute it for honey.
-Honey is the same type of texture and will also be sweet enough for this healthy granola recipe.
+- Feel free to use honey instead of maple syrup.
 Use the same amount of honey as you would use maple syrup, and you will be good to go.